sl8r000/ab_testing_statistics/index.md

 Follow-up testing is a cheap way to double-check your test.
 Do it!
 Also, be mindful of your overall success rate; when this is low, you should be especially suspicious of successful tests.

 ### [For God's Sake, Pay Attention to the Time Series]({{ site.baseurl }}\#)
 Coming soon.
-For now, just worry.
+For now, just worry :-)